 Three useful guides here to help you to get support.

-This document is for advisers and designed in particular to support work-based advisers, for whom advising potential learners is only part of what they do.
+Sources of further advice on higher learning for advisers and learners is a document is for advisers and designed in particular to support work-based advisers, for whom advising potential learners is only part of what they do.
 You may also work in one of the services listed below and work within a network.

 If a learner is considering taking a pre-entry course or is thinking of applying to higher education (HE), then it is important that they take fully informed decisions.